WAGSachinthani/ChildhoodEducationPortal/README.md

-🎓 ##PreSchool Prodigy 🌟
+##PreSchool Prodigy🎓
 Welcome to PreSchool Prodigy!
-This repository contains the code for our dynamic website, providing details about our Pre-School Teacher Training Courses.
+This repository contains the code for our dynamic website, providing details about our Pre-School Teacher Training Courses.🌟

-🚀 Technologies
+##Technologies🚀
 HTML
 PHP
 CSS